PikaTimer/PikaTimer/README.md

 * Ability to flag a timing input as a "backup"
 * Time overrides for a participant on a per split basis
 * Participants may be entered into multiple races
+* Custom Participant Attributes
+* Custom Award Definitions
 * Regular expression based search for participants and raw results
 * Ability to "skew" the time for any given timing input
 * Support for races that are longer than a single day
-* 5 or 10 year age group setup
+* 1, 5, 10, or Custom year age group setup
 * Alphanumeric bib support
 * Built in database engine (H2) that stores the entire event in a single file for for backups, copying, archiving, etc.
 * Outputs basic Overall, Age Group, and Awards text based reports